 - England and Wales

-- Member of the Association of Pension Lawyers
+- Chair of PMI's Association of Pension Trustees Committee (external)

 - PMI's Certificate in DC Governance Committee (external)